Real Madrid confirm Hazard suffering from bruised leg | Goal.com

 A Karim Benzema brace set the home side on course for victory but after Kylian Mbappe pulled one back in the 81st minute, Pablo Sarabia netted a dramatic equaliser just two minutes later to steal a point for the French champions.

-PSG are now guaranteed top spot in Group A ahead of Madrid, after Club Brugge and Galatasaray played out a 1-1 draw in Turkey on the same night.
+PSG are now guaranteed top spot in Group A ahead of Madrid, with Club Brugge and Galatasaray drawing 1-1 in Turkey on the same night.

 Hazard is now a major doubt for Zinedine Zidane's side as they look ahead to a crucial La Liga fixture away at Deportivo Alaves on Saturday.